Fit Athletic Club

 Prototype 2.0 & Pause

-In the next phase, I introduced a blue-based color system to improve legibility, reduce eye strain, and create a calmer visual rhythm across data-heavy screens such as health metrics, schedules, and nutrition tracking.
-Blue naturally reinforced feelings of trust and stability, qualities essential for a goal-oriented fitness product.
+In the next phase, I introduced a blue-based color system to improve legibility, reduce eye strain, and create a calmer rhythm across data-heavy screens.
+While usability and accessibility improved, the interface began still leaned too clinical- functional, but lacking personality.
+Nonetheless, it was good enough for now.

 And this is where my journey took a pause and Fit was shelved for some time, but in the back of my mind, it was always there.
 And so when I got the opportunity to work on it again and present my work, I completely changed the baby blue backdrop.
 The design needed something darker, more ambient, but with undertones of strength and resilience through the subtle purple tones.